Operation Hydrant – Where are we four years on?

 In the wake of the Savile scandal in October 2012 it was decided that a co-ordinated approach to allegations of child abuse in the UK needed to be established.
 The police needed to respond to the allegations and to disseminate best practice amongst forces going forward.
 It became evident that there was the potential for different police forces to investigate allegations against one offender who may have moved from one location to another.
 To avoid duplication and to ensure effective information sharing, therefore, Operation Hydrant was born.

 The main focus of the Operation is non-recent abuse, that is, any offences that are alleged to have taken place over one year ago.
-All forces now forward details of victims, suspects and witnesses of live investigations (assuming that they meet the criteria of non-recent abuse) to the Operation Hydrant incident room where they are logged and cross referenced on the main database for all police forces to access.
+All forces now forward details of victims, suspects and witnesses relating to live investigations (assuming that they meet the criteria of non-recent abuse) to the Operation Hydrant incident room where they are logged and cross referenced on the main database for all police forces to access.

-The Key Message of Operation Hydrant
+Key Message of Operation Hydrant

 The Chief Constable provided us with very honest feedback about what the police are doing today for victims of abuse.